todordev/ITPFacebookLikeBox/README.md

-ITPFacebookLikeBox for Joomla!
+ITPFacebookLikeBox ( Page Promoter ) for Joomla!
 ==========================
-( Version 1.10 )
+( Version 1.11 )
 - - -

-ITPFacebookLikeBox is a module that displays the social plug-in Facebook Like Box on websites, powered by Joomla!
+ITPFacebookLikeBox is a module that displays Facebook Page plugin on websites, based on Joomla!
 CMS.

 ##Documentation
 You can find the documentation on the following page.